Random Sequential Covering: Coverings by Dimers: Average Properties

 for $L\geq 3$.
 The bounds on $N$ in the case of a ring read

-In mathematics literature, all attempts are accepted.
+The version of the RSC process in which all attempts are accepted is popular in mathematics literature.
 Suppose we randomly place $\mathcal{N}$ dimers on the ring.
 One basic quantity is the probability $P(\mathcal{N},L)$ that after $\mathcal{N}$ deposition events the ring is fully covered.
 This probability is non-trivial, $0<P(\mathcal{N},L)<1$, for all

 Another basic quantity is the average fraction $\pi(\mathcal{N},L)$ of covered sites.
 The quantities $P(\mathcal{N},L)$ and $\pi(\mathcal{N},L)$ have been studied \cite{Stevens39,Domb47,Flatto,Siegel78,Siegel79,Holst,Shepp87} in the continuous case when intervals of unit length are randomly placed into a ring of an arbitrary length $L$.
 In particular, in the continuous case the probability $P(\mathcal{N},L)$ has been explicitly evaluated already in the classical paper by Stevens \cite{Stevens39}.
 In our situation when the ring is covered by dimers, the probability that $\mathcal{N}$ deposition events do not cover some arbitrary site is $\left(\frac{L-2}{L}\right)^\mathcal{N}$, and therefore